Sudhir Choudhrie: Career

 After completing his education, Choudhrie chose not to join his grandfather's Delhi real estate business, and began his own business career buying TV equipment from the UK to sell on to the Indian government to develop the country's growing television network in the 1960s and 70s.
 His business developed as an exporter of consumer goods including farm machinery, initially particularly focused on the Soviet Union, then India’s largest trading partner.

 Choudhrie founded the Magnum International Trading Company Ltd in 1975, where he focused on export markets.

-Choudhrie has served as vice chairman of Alpha C&C Group, an holding company for investments he founded over 30 years ago.
+Choudhrie has served as vice chairman of Alpha C&C Group, a holding company for investments he founded over 30 years ago.
 He was a director of the chartered airline companies Deccan Aviation Ltd (2007–08) and Kingfisher Airlines (2008-).
 Choudhrie was a non-executive director of Ebookers, a travel website, from 1999 to 2005.

 From 1993 to 2004, Choudhrie served as Latvia's Honorary Consul General to India.

 In 2013, Theresa May awarded him the "Asian Business Lifetime Achievement Year Award 2013".

 In July 2013 the Daily Telegraph alleged that Choudhrie had been denied a peerage because of concerns about the treatment of patients by the Alpha Hospital Group.
 The company responded by saying "Sudhir Choudhrie does not run or manage Alpha Healthcare or Alpha Hospitals.
 He retired from being a director of both companies in 2007".
 In July 2014 the Guardian published a correction to a similar story, accepting that there was no evidence to suggest that his peerage was blocked because concerns about Alpha.

 Choudhrie is thought to have a long-term interest in the defence trade and has been described as "one of India’s key arms dealers".
 He was allegedly blacklisted by the Indian government due to being suspected of "corrupt or irregular practice", following several investigations into his companies.
 In February 2014, Choudhrie was detained by the Serious Fraud Office (SFO) in a bribery investigation into Rolls-Royce Holdings.
 He denied any wrongdoing, was never charged and was released on bail without conditions.
 The Sunday Times reported that the bail was completely lifted in July 2014.
 It also indicated that Choudhrie was unlikely to be a part of the inquiry any further.

 Author

 In 2017 Choudhrie published From My Heart: A Tale of Love, Life and Destiny, an autobiographical work focusing on his early life, long term heart condition and experience of a heart transplant operation.
-The book was a number one international bestseller on Amazon in its first week of release.